Are you implementing content marketing for your online business?

 Two possible problems involved in disabling.

 First, I placed double 360 x 280 ads over the post hence it made no white space on the mobile device.
-Second, I used free Google images with no copyright information so I accidently published copyright materials.
+Second, I used free Google images with no copyright information, so I accidentally published copyright materials.

 You can feel free to find images from Google, but those have no copyright information.
 If you don’t want later to contact a lawyer, please find reliable image sources for your content.